pow123/SWC_2018-02-25/SCW_Git-Github.md

 ![](http://swcarpentry.github.io/git-novice/fig/git-staging-area.svg)

 > ## Activity 3B: Adding and Tracking Changes
 > Open notes.txt in text editor and add the following line of text to it: "Chapter 2 notes"
 > Save your changes and track your changes with Git.
 >
 > > ## Solution
 > >
 > > Open note.txt, add text, save and close.
 (Or, from the command line, type `open -t notes.txt` to open it in BBEdit.
-> > You can see your new additions to note.txt with
+> > When we run git status now, it tells us that a file it already knows about has been modified.
+You can also see your new additions to note.txt with `cat`:
 > > ~~~
 > > $ cat notes.txt
 > > Chapter 1 notes